Solar Energy: The Full Picture

 20% of Solar Panels Degrade Far Faster Than Expected — UNSW Study

-A 2026 study from the University of New South Wales found that approximately one in five solar panels degrades significantly faster than manufacturers claim.
-Some systems may last only 11 years — less than half their anticipated 25-year lifespan — raising serious questions about lifecycle cost projections and waste timelines.
+A 2026 study from the University of New South Wales found that approximately one in five solar panels studied degraded significantly faster than manufacturers claim.
+Some systems showed useful life of only 11 years — less than half their anticipated 25-year lifespan — raising questions about lifecycle cost projections and waste timelines.
+Results may vary by technology and installation conditions.

 Key Data Points